 Attempt to Start Your Car:

 Try starting your car.
-The jump starter should supply the necessary power to overcome the bad starter and initiate the engine's crank.
+The car jump box should supply the necessary power to overcome the bad starter and initiate the engine's crank.

 Disconnect Cables: